nathanbegbie/learn-elixir-faktory/README.md

 # FaktoryTutorial

+I created this repo using `mix new . --app faktory_tutorial`.

 Purpose of this repo is to dcoument and record my understanding how to use elixir and faktory.

 However, in order to understand it in the context of my job: